brucerun42195/aws-networking-workshop/README.md

 ![Deployment Diagram](images/vpncfg.jpg)

-In this step, the illustrations were captured from Tunnelblick whic is a free OpenVPN client for MacOS.
+In this step, the illustration was captured from Tunnelblick which is a free OpenVPN client for MacOS.
 You can reference the steps because the working process of most OpenVPN clients is similar.
 Open your OpenVPN client and import the OpenVPN config(.ovpn file).
-Click **connect**, type the username and password that you create for vpn user in Active Directory.
-The OpenVPN client will automatically establish VPN connection between AWS Client VPN enspoints and your laptop.
+Click **connect**, type the username and password that you created for vpn user in Active Directory.
+The OpenVPN client will automatically establish VPN connection between AWS Client VPN endpoints and your laptop.

 ![Deployment Diagram](images/vpnlogin.jpg)